Header Image 1

 What is A-Level Politics?

-Politics A-Level will give you a good understanding of the factors that are driving change all around us and how to make a difference yourself.
-Unless we understand how the government works, we will never be able to play a full and active part in society.
+Politics is the study of power.
+Choosing Politics at A-level will give you a good understanding of ‘who gets what, how and why’.
+By the end of the course, you will appreciate the factors that are driving change all around us, as well as how to make a difference yourself.
+Unless we understand how government works, and how ordinary people can influence what government does, we will never be able to play a full and active part in society.
 We will always be on the receiving end of other people’s wisdom, rather than being in a position to advance our own agenda.
-The study of politics takes in grand issues of government and of justice, but also takes you behind these formal facades and seeks to understand the crucial questions of where power lies and helps you to understand ‘who gets what, how and why’.

 What Will You Study in A-Level Politics?